Pewejekubam/qbd-to-gnucash/prd/PRD-Module-Template-v3.2.0.md

 - [ ] Document any custom data structures or expected input/output formats.

 ## 5. Error Handling and Logging
-- [ ] All errors and exceptions must be logged to the designated log file before process termination.
-- [ ] Logging must be synchronous and flushed before exit.
-- [ ] Log entries must include timestamp, error type, message, and context.
-- [ ] Fatal errors must be logged and flushed before exit.
+- [ ] This module must comply with all requirements in [Logging Framework module PRD v1.0.0](logging/module-prd-logging-v1.0.0.md) and [core PRD section 7.12](core-prd-v3.2.0.md#712-logging-and-error-handling).
-- [ ] Custom exceptions should be used and caught at the top level for logging and cleanup.
+- [ ] Remove module-specific logging/error handling requirements; see the centralized logging module for details.

 ## 6. Change Management
 - [ ] Any change to a shared interface must be reflected in this PRD and communicated to all dependent modules.